ashish6566/express_dbserver/README.md

 # express_dbserver
- An ExpressJs Rest API Server with mysql database for School Management System
+ An ExpressJs Rest API Server with mysql database for CRUD operation on Student Data.